nuts-foundation/nuts-specification/rfc/rfc008-certificate-structure.md

 The PKIoverheid CA tree is the choice of CA to trust for production use.
 It's widely trusted and supported.
 There are multiple vendors that can issue a certificate.
-A PKIo certificate MUST be used to secure inter-node connections as well as the peer-to-peer connections used to exchange data.
+A PKIo TLS certificate MUST be used to secure inter-node connections as well as the peer-to-peer connections used to exchange data.
 Production nodes MUST not accept any other certificate than a PKIoverheid certificate.
 The certificate MUST be used as both server as client certificate in a mutual TLS connection.